Saudi Arabia allocates one billion riyals for Afghan people: foreign minister

 — Spokesperson 🇵🇰 MoFA (@ForeignOfficePk) December 18, 2021

-Prime Minister Imran Khan will deliver the key note address at the inaugural session.
+Prime Minister Imran Khan deliver the keynote address at the inaugural session.

-Foreign Minister Shah Mahmood Qureshi, Saudi Foreign Minister Prince Faisal Bin Farhan Al-Saud and OIC Secretary General Hissein Brahim Taha will also address the inaugural session.

-Around 70 delegations from OIC member states, non-members and international organisations are attending the moot.
-It includes around 20 delegations led at the ministerial and 10 at the deputy-minister/minister of state level.
+Around 70 delegations from OIC member states, non-members and international organisations attended the moot.
+It included around 20 delegations led at the ministerial and 10 at the deputy-minister/minister of state level.

 Read more: OIC conference on Afghanistan holds paramount importance: FM Qureshi

-The extraordinary session is expected to pass a joint resolution.
-Foreign Minister Shah Mahmood Qureshi and OIC Secretary Hissein Brahim Taha will also address a news conference at the end of the moot.

-“The 17th Extraordinary Session reflects Pakistan’s abiding commitment and consistent efforts to promote peace and stability in Afghanistan and the continued well-being of the Afghan people,” the Foreign Office said in a statement.
+“The 17th Extraordinary Session reflects Pakistan’s abiding commitment and consistent efforts to promote peace and stability in Afghanistan and the continued well-being of the Afghan people,” the Foreign Office said in a statement earlier.

 It further stated that the session would provide an opportunity to consider practical and concrete steps to help address the humanitarian needs of the Afghan people.